 - Jarred Alfredo Sauce makes this a creamy white chicken chili.
 Using jarred makes it easy.

 - The addition of Salsa Verde.
 You can make your own Homemade Roasted Tomatillo Salsa, it easy.
-Or use a jarred version.
-We like D.L.
-Jardines Tomatillo Salsa.
-I’ve included an affiliate link for your shopping convenience.
+Or use your favorite jarred version.

 - The soup includes both chicken and Italian sausage – love all of that heartiness.